Skip to main content

 Visit to a host organization located in a different country than the country of affiliation.

-ITC Conferences
+ITC & YRI Conferences

 Present your own work in a high-level conference, fully organised by a third party.